matplotlib/matplotlib/doc/README.txt

 You can build the documentation with several options:

-* `--small` saves figures in low resolution.
+* `make html-small-plots` saves figures in low resolution.
-* `--allowsphinxwarnings`: Don't turn Sphinx warnings into errors.
-* `-n N` enables parallel build of the documentation using N process.
+* `-j N` enables parallel build of the documentation using N process.

 Organization
 -------------